AliciaFrederick/choice-and-chance/content/Game.md

 4 each, max 2 talents.

 Forms:
-TN increase - 1 each
+TN improvement - 1 each
 Augments - every 3 improvements you get an augment (increase damage, distance, duration by 1 category).

 Form Creation: